 Boy, were we right!

-I’m Chico, the dashing dude on the left in the red collar, and my sister and walking companion is Gypsea.
+I’m Chico, the dashing dude in the red collar, and my sister and walking companion is Gypsea.
 Our mom, Hanna, LOVES us … A LOT!
 Last weekend, she took us on an exciting adventure into the Hill Country, and we had a blast getting familiar with all sorts of new sights and smells in a town called Boerne.

 After breakfast, took a walk around town.
 I could tell mom was planning her next shopping trip as we passed by all the cute stores.